Rocky Point Amusement Park

-Rocky Point Park was an amusement park on the Narragansett Bay shore of Warwick, Rhode Island.
+Rocky Point Park was an amusement park on the Narragansett Bay shore of Warwick, Rhode Island, United States.
 It operated from the late 1840s until it closed in 1995.
 In 1996, the park officially filed for bankruptcy.

 History

 Captain William Winslow conceived the idea for a family entertainment park in the 1840s.
 He had purchased land and began to offer amusements and serve dinner by 1847.

 In July 1936, the salt-water swimming pool at the park hosted tryouts for the 1936 Summer Olympics.